nychealth/EH-dataportal/content/data-stories/economic-stability/index.md

 <iframe title="Poverty rates in segregated NYC neighborhoods" aria-label="Scatter Plot" id="datawrapper-chart-qBcx4" src="https://datawrapper.dwcdn.net/qBcx4/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="703" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();</script>
 </div>

-This <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/racial-wealth-gap/">racial wealth gap</a> persists across the United States, and results in health inequities.
+<a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/racial-wealth-gap/">This racial wealth gap persists across the United States</a> ,and results in health inequities.
 White New Yorkers are much less likely than New Yorkers of color to report their health as fair or poor.

 <div class="my-4 border-top border-bottom py-2">